I Still Love H.E.R.

 "I Still Love H.E.R." is a song by J-hip-hop group, Teriyaki Boyz released as the first single from their studio album Serious Japanese.
-The single was produced by and featured American rap artist Kanye West.
+The single features vocals and production from American rapper Kanye West.
 The track references the 1994 single "I Used to Love H.E.R.," a classic rap song which personified hip-hop as a woman and former love interest, made by West's label mate Common.

 Music video

 The music video for "I Still Love H.E.R." is essentially a parody of the popular video sharing site YouTube.
-The video is in fact a video clip, apparently uploaded onto TeriyakiTube, of the Teriyaki Boyz and Kanye West performing the song.
+The video is in fact a video clip, apparently uploaded onto TeriyakiTube, of the Teriyaki Boyz and Kanye West rapping to the song.
+The members are seen wearing A Bathing Ape sweatshirts while West dons the brand's shark hoodie and a TROOP jacket.
 The live-action portion of the music video is intercut with still-frame animated scenes of West's mascot Dropout Bear along with cartoon versions of Verbal, Wise, Ilmari, and Ryo-Z in a red convertible trying to woo an attractive woman.
 The clip ends with H.E.R. hopping into the car and riding off with Dropout and the Teriyaki Boyz before transiting to a black scene which lists the two options "share" or "watch again."